What Does a CV Stand For? CV Meaning Explained

 This may not be what recruiters are most used to seeing (that would be the chronological format by far), and it can sometimes throw ATSs off, but when it comes to how to write a CV for a job with no experience, it’s clearly the best option.
 The emphasis here is very much on what skills you bring to the role.

-Choose 3–5 of the most important or most in-demand of these skills and make them into subheadings in your skills section.
-Add 2–4 bullet points under each subheading through which you show how you’ve demonstrated the given skill.
-The idea is to convince recruiters that you really do possess these skills.
+3. Choose 3–5 of the most important or most in-demand of these skills and make them into subheadings in your skills section.

 Be specific and quantify everything you can.
-Turn vague statements like ‘practised public speaking by attending conventions’ into compelling achievements such as ‘spoke at 13 different conventions in front of a total of over 650 people’.
+The idea is to convince recruiters that you really do possess the skills you’re mentioning.
+Turn vague statements like: Practised public speaking by attending conventions into compelling achievements such as: Spoke at 13 different conventions in front of a total of over 650 people.
 Prioritise academic and pseudo-academic contexts over hobbies, etc.

 Administration